 Johor Bahru has an impressive master plan.
 But will it ever be realized?

-Johor Bahru lies just across the strait from Singapore – Southeast Asia’s financial centre – and is being pitched to wealthy investors as Malaysia’s very own Shenzhen.
+Johor Bahru lies just across the strait from Singapore – Southeast Asia’s financial centre.
+It’s being pitched to wealthy investors as Malaysia’s very own Shenzhen.

 There’s potential for the two cities, Singapore and Johor Bahru, to eventually form a mutually-exclusive relationship.
-To use Malaysia’s low-cost of labor and manufacturing capability, along with Singapore’s wealth and innovation to benefit both nations.
+Malaysia’s low-cost of labor and manufacturing capability, along with Singapore’s wealth and innovation, can combine and benefit both nations.

-But the only problem is that Johor Bahru is way overpriced and even more overbuilt.
+The only problem?
+Johor Bahru is way overpriced and even more overbuilt.

 Everything from amusement parks, to universities, to offices and (of course) residential property are popping up.
 Rich Chinese and Singaporeans are lured into purchasing real estate for all of the reasons stated above.